Home » Saturday jobs that work

-I just pull those little puppies out of out and stick them on the counter on Friday night (or the kids pull them out if I forget) and they get to work knowing exactly what they need to do before they hang with friends or watch a movie or lallygag (why is “lallygag” such an awesome word??).
+I just pull those little puppies out of out and stick them on the counter on Friday night.
+Honestly, I think since the kids like to know what’s in store, they pull them out if I forget.
+And on Saturday morning they get to work.
+They know exactly what they need to do before they hang with friends or watch a movie or lallygag (why is “lallygag” such an awesome word??).

-Claire and Lu were the only ones around when I pulled my camera out the other day, so here they are all smiles that they finished (although I already erased claire’s check-offs that day).
+Claire and Lu were the only ones around when I pulled my camera out the other day, so here they are all smiles that they finished.
+Claire had already erased her checkmarks, ready for next week!

 At first Lucy’s jobs stayed the same, and her list was a little shorter because I’m trying to make sure she’s trained properly.